Am I Married? – Marital Status in Texas

 What does this mean for same-sex couples who met statutory requirements before the legalization of same-sex marriage in Texas?”

-When I attended the Advanced Family Law Conference in 2016 this was one of the big questions however at the time everyone was agreed there was no case law to give us guidance.
-It was hoped that some cases pending before the Texas Supreme Court would helped to clarify matters once they were ruled on.
+When I attended the Advanced Family Law Conference in 2016, this emerged as one of the significant questions.
+However, everyone agreed at the time that no case law existed to guide us.
+We hoped that the Texas Supreme Court would clarify matters once it ruled on some pending cases.

 Common Law Marriage

-1. a man and woman have agreed to be married;
+1. a man and woman agree to marry;

-2. after an agreeing to be married the spouses lived together as husband and wife in Texas; and
+2. after agreeing to marry, the spouses live together as husband and wife in Texas; and

-3. the spouses have held themselves out as being married to the public
+3. the spouses present themselves as married to the public.

 Book an appointment with Law Office of Bryan Fagan using SetMore